FIRE, WATER, & A GREAT BIG LOG

 This burn saw a continuation of the last burn's experimentation.
 The combination of blowing air on the fire with a bellows and arrangement of coals/fresh fuel offers a surprising amount of control over where charring takes place.
 One thing which sticks out is that the most effective charring happens where the ash has been blown away and where fresh wood is laid across a scattering of live coals.

-Stories of Wisconsin: Dugout Canoe Project
+Wisconsin Dugout Canoe Survey Project